youganglyu/youganglyu.github.io/_pages/about.md

 ---
 permalink: /
-title: "Xiaoyu Zhang"
+title: "Yougang Lyu"
 author_profile: true
 redirect_from:
   - /about/
   - /about.html
 ---
-I'm a recent graduate from the [School of Computer Science and Technology](https://www.cs.sdu.edu.cn/), [Shandong University](https://www.sdu.edu.cn/), where I completed my Master’s degree in Computer Technique.
-I have been very fortunate to be advised by [Prof. Zhaochun Ren](https://renzhaochun.github.io/) from the [Leiden University](https://www.universiteitleiden.nl/en).
+I'm a fourth-year PhD student at the [University of Amsterdam ](https://irlab.science.uva.nl/about/) and [Shandong University](https://www.sdu.edu.cn/).
+I have been very fortunate to be advised by [Prof. Maarten de Rijke](https://staff.fnwi.uva.nl/m.derijke/) and [Prof. Zhaochun Ren](https://renzhaochun.github.io/).

-My current research areas include Recommender Systems and Natural Language Processing.
+My current research areas include large language model (LLM) alignment and  LLM-based agents for critical decision-making (legal, medical and finance tasks).

- **I am actively looking forward to pursuing a PhD position for Fall 2025 to further my research!** Please see my CV for more details.
-Feel free to contact me if you’re interested!